psf/black/docs/the_black_code_style/future_style.md

   blocks when the line is too long
 - `pep646_typed_star_arg_type_var_tuple`: fix type annotation spacing between * and more complex type variable tuple (i.e. `def fn(*args: *tuple[*Ts, T]) -> None: pass`)
+- `always_one_newline_after_import`: Always force one newline after import statements except for when the line after the import is a comment or an import statement

 (labels/unstable-features)=